Scalable Polar Code Construction for Successive Cancellation List Decoding: A Graph Neural Network-Based Approach: Experimental Results

-Further improvement is obtained by adding an additional neighborhood search~(NS) over the input \acp{snr} of the \ac{imp} model (the performance is reported in the curve labeled ``\ac{imp}-$[0.0, 3.5]$-L$4$-N$128$-NS'').
-In particular, at each evaluation \ac{snr} point $\gamma_{\mathrm{eval}}$, five \ac{snr} values $\{\gamma_{\mathrm{eval}}, \gamma_{\mathrm{eval}} \pm 0.2, $ $\gamma_{\mathrm{eval}} \pm 0.4\}$ are fed into the trained \ac{imp} model and five candidate constructions are generated.
-These candidates are then evaluated by the \ac{cscl} decoding and the construction that achieves the lowest \ac{fer} is selected as the final construction for the evaluation point $\gamma_{\mathrm{eval}}$.
-The performance of the \ac{imp} algorithm with neighborhood search is comparable to the tabular \ac{rl} method, while the latter one requires separate training for every different triple $(N, K, \gamma_{\mathrm{eval}})$.
-The adopted \ac{imp} model, on the other hand, is applied with no additional training on $N$, $K$, and $\gamma_{\mathrm{eval}}$.
-These observations verify the generalization capability of \ac{imp} models to different $(N, K, \gamma)$ without additional training.
+Further improvement in the $N=1024$ case occurs by adding an additional \ac{ns} over the input \acp{snr}, i.e., the values of $x_u$ for all variable nodes $u \in \mathcal{Y}_N$, to the \ac{imp} model.
+In particular, five \ac{snr} values $\{-1.5, -1.4, -1.3, -1.2, -1.1\}$ are fed into the trained \ac{imp} model to generate five candidate constructions.
+These candidates are then evaluated with \ac{cscl} decoding and $\text{SNR} = -1.3$ dB, and the construction that achieves the lowest \ac{fer} is selected as the final outcome.
+Note that the \ac{ns} process evaluates a fixed trained \ac{imp} model for several times, and does not change the trainable parameters of the model.
+In other words, no training is included in \ac{ns}.
+The complexity of \ac{ns} for $t_{\mathrm{ns}}$ neighboring \ac{snr} values is $\mathcal{O}(t_{\mathrm{ns}}M(N-K)(N^2 d_{\max} + Nd_{\max}^2) + t_{\mathrm{ns}}\epsilon^{-1}LN \log N)$, where $\epsilon$ is the achievable \ac{fer} at the design \ac{snr}.